spring-attic/spring-security-oauth/docs/support.md

 using tags 'spring', 'spring-security' and 'oauth'.
 (There is also a [Spring Forum](http://forum.springsource.org/forumdisplay.php?f=79) that might be useful, but most people prefer the interface at Stackoverflow).
-To report bugs, submit enchancement requests or add something to the wish list, use [Github](https://github.com/spring-projects/spring-security-oauth/issues).
+To report bugs, submit enhancement requests or add something to the wish list, use [Github](https://github.com/spring-projects/spring-security-oauth/issues).